nishim3/chain_indexer/README.md

      ```
      Replace `{validator_id}` with the ID of the validator you want to retrieve the performance for.

-   - For the Validator Committee Performance API, use the following command:
+   - For the Network Performance API, use the following command:
      ```bash
      curl -X GET http://localhost:8080/network_performance
      ```

 3. The API will respond with the performance value as a percentage.